Stella Obasanjo

-Stella Obasanjo (14 November 1945 – 23 October 2005) was the First Lady of Nigeria from 1999 until her death.
-She was the wife of former president Olusegun Obasanjo, although she was not the First Lady in 1976, when Obasanjo was military head of state.
+Stella Obasanjo (née Abebe; 14 November 1945 – 23 October 2005) was the First Lady of Nigeria from 1999 until her death.
+She was the wife of former President Olusegun Obasanjo, although she was not the First Lady in 1976, when Obasanjo was military head of state.
 She died while undergoing elective liposuction abroad.

-She was a political activist in her own right, supporting such causes as women's liberation, youth as leaders of tomorrow, and the rehabilitation of a war-torn Nigeria.
+She was a political activist in her own right, supporting causes such as women's liberation, youth as leaders of tomorrow, and the rehabilitation of a war-torn Nigeria.

 Early life and education

 Stella Abebe was born on 14 November 1945, she was from Iruekpen, Esan West, Edo State.
 Her father, Dr. Christopher Abebe, was chief of the United Africa Company (UAC) who became the first indigenous (African) chairman of UAC Nigeria.

 She began her education at Our Lady of the Apostles Primary School.
 She enrolled at St. Theresa's College, where she obtained her West African School Certificate in 1964 with grade one.
 Two years later she obtained the higher school certificate.
 She was admitted to the University of Ife (now Obafemi Awolowo University), Ile-Ife, for a bachelor's degree in English, attending from 1967 to 1969.
 In 1969 she transferred to the UK to complete her studies, this time round, in insurance, in London and Edinburgh, Scotland, from 1970 to 1974.

 She completed her education with a certificate as confidential secretary from Pitman College in 1976.
 She returned to Nigeria in 1976.